fivetwentysix/web-stalker/README.md

 # web stalker

-a open-source web crawler for data mining using chrome.git remote add origin git@github.com:fivetwentysix/web-stalker.git git push -u origin master
+a open-source web crawler for data mining using chrome.